 Keller learned something she had not been taught.
-In her own and Sullivan's words, she learned that things have 'hames'.
-But merely knowing that 'w-a-t-e-r' or 'd-o-l-l' were the appropriate finger spellings to perform when in the presence of water or a doll-or, significantly, when not in the presence of water or a doll, but desiring one or (more importantly; see §4, below) merely wishing to convey one's thoughts about water or a doll-could be described as knowing that those things had names.37 in the world.
-More precisely, she learned the concept of a name, thereby learning a metalinguistic fact:38 Her mental world became more than an unstructured associative network of concepts; it developed a syntactic-semantic structure, by means of which some of the entities in it (her internal representations of words) "hamed" others (her internal representations of objects, events, ideas, etc.).
+In her own and Sullivan's words, she learned that things have "hames".
+But merely knowing that 'w-a-t-e-r' or 'd-o-l-l' were the appropriate finger spellings to perform when in the presence of water or a doll-or, significantly, when not in the presence of water or a doll, but desiring one or (more importantly; see §4, below) merely wishing to convey one's thoughts about water or a doll-could be described as knowing that those things had names.37

+Keller learned something more: that some things in the world (viz., finger spellings) were names of other things in the world.
+More precisely, she learned the concept of a name, thereby learning a metalinguistic fact:38 Her mental world became more than an unstructured associative network of concepts; it developed a syntactic-semantic structure, by means of which some of the entities in it (her internal representations of words) 'hamed' others (her internal representations of objects, events, ideas, etc.).